NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Introduction

 \section{Introduction}

-Treatment effect (also referred to as causal effect) estimation estimates the effect of a treatment variable on an outcome variable (e.g., the effect of a drug on recovery).
-Randomized Controlled Trials (RCTs) are widely considered as the gold standard approach for treatment effect estimation~\citep{rct,pearl2009causality}.
-In RCTs, individuals are randomly split into the \textit{treated} group and the \textit{control (untreated)} group.
-This random split removes the spurious correlation between treatment and outcome variables before the experiment so that estimated treatment effect is unbiased.
-However, RCTs are often: (i) unethical (e.g., in a study to find the effect of smoking on lung disease, a randomly chosen person cannot be forced to smoke), and/or (ii) impossible/infeasible (e.g., in finding the effect of blood pressure on the risk of an adverse cardiac event, it is impossible to intervene on the same patient with and without high blood pressure with all other parameters the same)~\citep{rct_cost,carey2016some,pearl2016causal}.
-These limitations leave us with observational data to compute treatment effects.
+Causal effect estimation measures the effect of a treatment variable on an outcome variable (e.g., the effect of a medicine on recovery).
+Randomized Controlled Trials (RCTs), where individuals are randomly split into \textit{treated} and \textit{control} groups, are considered the gold standard approach for causal effect estimation~\cite{rct}.
+However, RCTs are often: (i) unethical (e.g., to find the causal effect of smoking on lung disease, a randomly chosen person cannot be forced to smoke), and/or (ii) impossible/infeasible (e.g., in finding the causal effect of blood pressure on the risk of an adverse cardiac event, it is impossible to intervene on the same patient with and without high blood pressure with all other parameters the same)~\cite{rct_cost,carey2016some}.
+These limitations leave us with observational data to compute causal effects.

-Observational data, similar to RCTs, suffers from \textit{the fundamental problem of causal inference}~\citep{pearl2009causality}, which states that for any individual, we cannot observe all potential outcomes at the same time (e.g., once we record a person's medical condition after taking a medicinal drug, we cannot observe the same person's medical condition with an alternate placebo).
-Observational data also suffers from selection bias (e.g., certain age groups are more likely to take certain kinds of medication compared to other age groups)~\citep{collier1996insights}.
-For these reasons, estimating unbiased treatment effects from observational data can be challenging~\citep{hernan2019october,balance_reg}.
-However, due to the many use cases in the real-world, estimating treatment effects from observational data is one of the long-standing central problems in causal inference~\citep{rosenbaum1983central,rosenbaum1985constructing,neyman-rubin,morgan_winship_2014,tarnet,yoon2018ganite,dragon_net,repr, disent}.
+Observational data, similar to RCTs, suffer from \textit{the fundamental problem of causal inference}~\cite{pearl2009causality}, \textit{viz.} for any individual, we cannot observe all potential outcomes at the same time (e.g., we cannot uniquely record the same person's medical condition at a given time to two different treatments individually, say, on consuming a medicinal drug and an alternate placebo).
+Observational data also suffers from \textit{selection bias} (e.g., certain age groups are more likely to take certain kinds of medication compared to other age groups)~\cite{collier1996insights}.
+For these reasons, estimating unbiased causal effects from observational data is challenging.
+However, due to the many use cases in the real-world, estimating causal effects from observational data has remained an important problem in causal inference~\cite{rosenbaum1983central,rosenbaum1985constructing,neyman-rubin,morgan_winship_2014}, with recent efforts leveraging learning-based methods to this end~\cite{curth2021nonparametric}.